 Immediately Reporting an Allegation

 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
-If you have a concern that a person (as described in paragraph 1.1 above) may have behaved inappropriately, or you have received information that may constitute an allegation you must:
+If you have a concern that a person (as described in paragraph 1.2 above) may have behaved inappropriately, or you have received information that may constitute an allegation or a low level concern you must:

 Report the facts to the case manager ([Tier]) as soon as possible.
 All concerns will be listened to and managed appropriately.
 Do not withhold information, however trivial it may seem.